haoran119/c-cpp/学习笔记之C-C++/README.md

 	* Returns a reference to the value that is mapped to a key equivalent to key, performing an insertion if such key does not already exist.
 * [std::unordered_map<Key,T,Hash,KeyEqual,Allocator>::count - cppreference.com](https://en.cppreference.com/w/cpp/container/unordered_map/count)
 	* returns the number of elements matching specific key
+	* Return value
+	    * 1) Number of elements with key key, that is either 1 or 0.
+	    * 2) Number of elements with key that compares equivalent to x.
+    * Complexity
+        * Constant on average, worst case linear in the size of the container.
 * [std::unordered_map<Key,T,Hash,KeyEqual,Allocator>::find - cppreference.com](https://en.cppreference.com/w/cpp/container/unordered_map/find)
 	* finds element with specific key (public member function)
 	* Return value